themanyone/whisper_dictation/README.md

 ./whisper_cpp_server -l en -m models/ggml-tiny.en.bin --port 7777 --convert
 ```

-Due to [issues](https://github.com/ggerganov/whisper.cpp/issues/1587) using the aforementioned unsupported compiler, it might necessary to add the `-ng` flag.
-But even that has been reported to work as of whisper.cpp v1.5.3.
-Although `-ng` is not ideal, matrix multiplcations will still use cuBLAS, for about 2x speedup.
+When we used the wrong compiler, we used to have to add the `-ng` flag, which gives about 2x speedup instead of 4x or more.

 If `whisper_cpp_server` refuses to start, reboot.
-Or, especially if using the unsupported compiler, we may have to reload the crashed Nvidia uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.
+Or, especially if using the unsupported compiler like we did, reload the crashed Nvidia uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.
+Hopefully this will no longer be necessary, but you never know.
+So we are leaving it here.
 We are crazy hackers now, aren't we.

 Edit `whisper_cpp.py` clients to change the server location from localhost to wherever the server resides on the network.